mozilla-services/sync-tps-setup/README.md

 TPS is Testing and Performance for (Firefox) Sync.
 It's a test suite that lives in `mozilla-central`.
 Documentation for TPS is on MDN at https://developer.mozilla.org/en-US/docs/Mozilla/Projects/TPS_Tests.

-This piece of automation is designed to run TPS on a designated schedule from an Ubuntu 16.04 LTS node in AWS.
+This automation is designed to run TPS from a Docker container and includes a Jenkinsfile to enable execution from a Jenkins instance.
+It is used by the Firefox Test Engineering Team Jenkins CI system and executed once daily via cron.

 PLEASE NOTE:
-Make sure you have the keys necessary to decrypt the \*.asc config files provided.
+Make sure you have the keys necessary to decrypt the \*.asc config files provided for STAGE and PROD environments respectively.
 How to do this will vary -- ask kthiessen

 # Docker

 ## Summary

-The Sync TPS tests will be downloaded from mozilla-central and can be executed within a Docker container.
+The Sync TPS tests will be downloaded from mozilla-central and executed from within a Docker container.

 ## Building Docker